conditionWang/Transfer-Learning-for-CPS-IoT/README.md

 # Transfer-Learning-for-CPS-IoT

 This is a summary of recent researches about how to apply Transfer Learning to the fields of Cyber-Physical Systems (CPS) and Internet of Things (IoT).
-Last Update: Sept.
-04, 2020.
+Last Update: Oct.
+30, 2020.

+# Category of TL

 ## Close-Set Domain Adaptation
 [Deep Domain Confusion: Maximizing for Domain Invariance, Arxiv 2014](https://arxiv.org/abs/1412.3474)